Koh Tao proved to be an amazing destination for families with kids.

 Tao means Turtle.
 For me, it means Paradise.
 In full honesty, I clearly remember spending time trying to make up my mind on how to divide the time between these three islands… I searched, asked, had virtual conversations with travelers and expats.
 Everyone had an opinion and nobody offered us a convincing argument to book a longer stay in Koh Tao.

-Other Thai-lovers, instead, played on team Phangan: Fullmooners, Halfmooners, No-mooners agreed: Koh Phangan offered both extreme fun and extreme relax.
+Other Thai-lovers, instead, played on team Phangan: Fullmooners, Halfmooners, No-mooners agreed: Koh Phangan offered both extreme fun and relaxation.
 A pity that both options were literally offered on opposite geographical extremes of the island.

 Instincts: 1 – Mass tourism: 0

-More days in Koh Tao meant great comfort options to work both on my blog and my translations (no other island visited afterwards offered us so many stable free wi-fi points, not even the massive Koh Samui!).
+More days in Koh Tao meant great comfort options to work both on my blog and my translations (no other island visited after Koh Tao offered us so many stable free wi-fi points, not even the massive Koh Samui!).

 Koh Tao meant perfect weather, sea excursions, snorkeling with kids and sailing around the island.